Battle of Shepherdstown: Aftermath

 Pendleton was widely criticized within the Confederate press and within Lee's army after the battle.
 The Confederate army withdrew into the Shenandoah Valley after the battle, and McClellan did not pursue.
 Due to his lack of aggression in pursuing the retreating Confederates, McClellan was relieved from command on November 5.
 The President of the United States, Abraham Lincoln, issued the Emancipation Proclamation after the repulse of the Confederate invasion of Maryland.
 The Emancipation Proclamation underscored the key role that slavery played in the war, and between it and the fighting at Antietam, Confederate hopes of foreign intervention ended.
 Antietam had represented a major turning point in the war.

+Preservation

+The American Battlefield Trust and its partners have saved 743.7 acres of battlefield land at the Shepherdstown Battlefield in 13 transactions from 2004 through 2022.
+In November 2022, the National Park Service announced that it had awarded a $1.9 million grant through its American Battlefield Protection Program (ABPP) to fund the preservation of 200 acres at the battlefield, including the 121-acre Far Away Farm acquired by the Trust and its partners that same month.